 Which shafts to choose

-This threading has a couple of important points in its favour.
 One is that a straight draw is just about the easiest draft to thread.
 You have probably used this threading before for weaving other structures, so the only thing that you need to watch out for is making sure that you get the right colour on the right shaft.
-Reading from the right, I need to maintain a blue-pink-blue-pink alternation as I proceed.
-This is something which you can build into your warp-winding process (we will look at the practicalities of winding a warp for double weave in a later post).
+Reading from the right, I need to maintain a teal-pink-teal-pink alternation as I proceed.
+This is something which you can build into your warp-winding process (you can see a post demonstrating how I wind a warp for double weave here).

-Another advantage of the odds vs evens principle is that you can very simply expand it to whatever number of shafts you have available.
-If you have eight shafts, then 1 and 3 becomes 1, 3, 5 and 7, while 2 and 4 becomes 2, 4, 6 and 8.
+Another advantage of the odds vs evens principle is that you can very simply extend it to whatever number of shafts you have available.
+If you have eight shafts, then 1 and 3 can be extended to 1, 3, 5 and 7, while 2 and 4 becomes 2, 4, 6 and 8.

 Given that it is so easy, why would you ever think of doing anything else?

-I actually tend to use this method, which involves threading one layer on the frontmost shafts (1 and 2) and the other on the shafts at the back (3 and 4).
+Here’s an alternative to consider.
+I charactise this threading as front and back because it involves threading one layer on the frontmost shafts (1 and 2) and the other on the shafts at the back (3 and 4).
 The individual layers look like this:

 So, when we put them together, the whole threading looks like this:

-Reading from the right, I am still threading blue-pink-blue-pink as before, but now instead of the straight draw I am threading on shafts 4-2-3-1.
+Reading from the right, I am still threading teal-pink-teal-pink as before, but now instead of the straight draw I am threading on shafts 4-2-3-1.

-An important point to note about this approach to threading is that, as you increase the number of shafts you are using, the choice of shafts for each layer typically changes.
-On eight shafts, for example, you would usually use all of shafts 1 – 4 for one layer, and assign shafts 5 – 8 to the other.
+An important point to note about this approach to threading is that, as you increase the number of shafts you are using, the choice of shafts for each layer may change depending on your design.
+On eight shafts, for example, you might use all of shafts 1 – 4 for one layer, and assign shafts 5 – 8 to the other.

 What they have in common

-The most important thing to note about these drafts is that both are threaded in a 1:1 ratio.
+An important thing to note about these drafts is that both are threaded in a 1:1 ratio.
 That is, every thread from one layer is followed by a thread from the other layer.
-This is based on the assumption that both layers will be woven with the same thickness of yarn, which is a good starting place for working with double weave.
+This is based on the assumption that both layers will be woven with the same thickness of yarn, which is a good starting place for weaving double cloth.

-Another thing to note is that both drafts assign blue threads to two shafts and pink threads to the other two shafts: there are no shafts shared by both layers.
-We could turn the odds vs evens draft into the front and back draft simply by exchanging shafts 2 and 3.
+Another key feature is that both drafts assign teal threads to two shafts and pink threads to the other two shafts: there are no shafts shared by both layers.
+We could turn the divided parallel threading into the straight threading simply by exchanging shafts 2 and 3.

 I have already outlined some advantages of the first option, but what about the second?

-If you are weaving on a table loom which has the levers facing you in a row at the front, then you can easily raise or lower a whole layer in one go.
-The same logic applies to tying up treadles or pegging a mechanical dobby, and the advantage is increased the more shafts you are using.
+It’s also worth noting that if you are weaving on a table loom which has the levers facing you in a row at the front, then assigning each layer to a pair of adjacent shafts means that you can easily raise or lower the whole layer in one go.
+This advantage is increased the more shafts you are using.
 A block of four shafts together (for one layer of an 8-shaft double weave) can be easier to work with visually than four shafts which are spread out.

-As my weaving design process often entails improvising liftplans on an existing threading (by moving pegs around dobby bars) the front and back approach suits me best, and it is the approach I teach to my students using table looms with front-facing levers.
-This is therefore the threading which will be the basis of my future posts.
+The divided parallel threading will therefore be the basis of my next few posts.
 However, if you prefer to thread a straight draw and work with odds versus evens, then you can easily make the shaft switch I have described.
-(Fiberworks weaving software even has a tool which allows you to move shafts around at your leisure: look for something called a shaft shuffler in your menu.)
+(Fiberworks Silver weaving software even has a tool which allows you to move shafts around at your leisure: look for something called a shaft shuffler in your menu.)

 Coming up…